darul75/ng-twitter/README.md

 Idea is to provide a tweet listing for you website.

-I have made some tests just using angular with http service to query Twitter API (authentication, query) but have faced cors issue, just working on localhost.
+I have made some tests using angular `http` service to query Twitter API (authentication, query) and it works.
+But at the end , I have faced CORS issues, and it was just working on localhost.

 So one thing you need to do on you own is the server side.